ichbinakanksha/personal-blog/_posts/2023-04-14-Germany-Internship-Visa-ZAV.md

 3. Passport copy
 4. Print from anabin on the Internet (http://anabin.kmk.org).
 The Ausdruck from anabin is required to find out if a university degree is recognized or comparable to German standards.
 For obtaining that, one needs to check this online database — relevant print out of the information given by anabin will be accepted.

 Apart from these a few more documents would be required from your employer’s side.
-(Obtained and translated from the following pdf from the ZAV site: https://con.arbeitsagentur.de/prod/apok/ct/dam/download/documents/dok_ba015615.pdf )
+(Which I've translated from the following pdf from [this ZAV site](https://con.arbeitsagentur.de/prod/apok/ct/dam/download/documents/dok_ba015615.pdf))

 1. Acquisition sheet
 2. Internship plan

 [This form](https://www.arbeitsagentur.de/datei/Erfassung-Praktika_ba015613.pdf) needs to be filled and submitted from your employer’s side(via email: zav@arbeitsagentur.de, you’re welcome!).

 In my case my case even my employer was unaware about this ZAV document.
 Turns out it wasn’t even required for anything else except for my visa, it might be the same for you.